Here you can find lists of the National Infrastructure of Research Ethics and Research Integrity:

 Research Integrity Offices (RIO) provide support for organisations (e.g. universities) as well as participants, researchers and the general public by developing guidelines and policies.
 Their aim is a visible and systematic promotion of integrity in research.

-Information on the European networking of RECs is provided by ENRIO.
+Information on the European networking of RIOs is provided by ENRIO.

 List of the Research Integrity National Infrastructure: